 Self-Imposed Challenge: Trying to play as a one-province minor (OPM) that is next to a larger neighbour, such as Bar, which is sandwiched between Burgundy and frequently its first call for conquest, or any of the Irish minors.
 A popular project is to try to take one of these minor states which are generally swallowed up in the first decade or so of gameplay and turn them into world-conquering empires!

 Settling the Frontier: The colonization gameplay mechanics.
 The game really stresses that colonies are always built with a lot of hit-and-miss effort and over a number of years and decades.
 Notably, even if your colony reaches enough of a population to be considered a new province of your country, it only becomes a fully integrated province after 20-50 years.

 Shout-Out: The cheat in EU II for "always win battles" is DIFrules!
 DIF is one of hockey teams in Stockholm, where Paradox Interactive is located.

-Said cheat also change your country's flag to that of the DIF hockey team.
+Said cheat also changes your country's flag to that of the DIF hockey team.

-If you have Plutocracy idea group in EU IV, there is one even that is basically a reference to Braveheart.
+If you have Plutocracy idea group in EU IV, there is one event that is basically a reference to Braveheart.

 A flavour event that triggers when Paris becomes Swedish culture references the forum Something Awful, which several developers frequent and Johan has described as "the best forum I'm not an administrator of".